projectcalico/calico/docs/GettingStarted.md

     ./calicoctl profile add PROF_B
     ./calicoctl profile add PROF_D

-Now add the containers to the profile (note that `profile add` works from any Calico node, but `profile <PROFILE> member add` only works from the Calico node where the container is hosted).
+When each container is added to calico, an "endpoint" is registered for each container's interface.
+Containers are only allowed to communicate with one another when both of their endpoints are assigned the same profile.
+To assign a profile to an endpoint, we will first get the endpoint's ID with `calicoctl container <CONTAINER> endpoint-id show`, then paste it into the `calicoctl endpoint <ENDPOINT_ID> profile append [<PROFILES>]`  command.

 On core-01:

+    ./calicoctl container workload-A endpoint-id show
-    ./calicoctl profile PROF_A_C_E member add workload-A
+    ./calicoctl endpoint <workload-A's Endpoint-ID> profile append PROF_A_C_E

+    ./calicoctl endpoint workload-B endpoint-id show
-    ./calicoctl profile PROF_B member add workload-B
+    ./calicoctl endpoint <workload-B's Endpoint-ID> profile append PROF_B

+    ./calicoctl endpoint workload-C endpoint-id show
-    ./calicoctl profile PROF_A_C_E member add workload-C
+    ./calicoctl endpoint <workload-C's Endpoint-ID> profile append PROF_A_C_E

 On core-02:

+    ./calicoctl endpoint workload-D endpoint-id show
-    ./calicoctl profile PROF_D member add workload-D
+    ./calicoctl endpoint <workload-D's Endpoint-ID> profile append PROF_D

+    ./calicoctl endpoint workload-E endpoint-id show
-    ./calicoctl profile PROF_A_C_E member add workload-E
+    ./calicoctl endpoint <workload-E's Endpoint-ID> profile append PROF_A_C_E

+*Note that creating a new profile with `calicoctl profile add` will work on any Calico node, but assigning an endpoint a profile with `calicoctl endpoint <ENDPOINT_ID> profile append` will only work on the Calico node where the container is hosted.*

 Now, check that A can ping C (192.168.1.3) and E (192.168.1.5):